Keros

-Keros is especially noted for the flat-faced Cycladic marble statues which later inspired the work of Pablo Picasso and Henry Moore.

 Keros hoard

 The "Keros Hoard" is a very large deposit of Cycladic figurines that was found on the island of Keros.

-In 2006-2008, the Cambridge Keros Project, co-directed by Colin Renfrew with others, conducted excavations at Kavos on the west coast of the island.
+In 2006–2008, the Cambridge Keros Project, co-directed by Colin Renfrew with others, conducted excavations at Kavos on the west coast of the island.
 This general area is believed to be the source of the so-called "Keros Hoard" of fragmentary Cycladic figurines.
-The material excavated in 2006-2008 includes Cycladic figurines, vessels and other objects made of marble, all broken prior to deposition and most likely broken elsewhere and brought to Kavos for deposition.
+The material excavated in 2006–2008 includes Cycladic figurines, vessels and other objects made of marble, all broken prior to deposition and most likely broken elsewhere and brought to Kavos for deposition.
 The lack of joining fragments shows that only a part of the broken material was deposited here, while ongoing studies of the pottery and other material show that material was brought from multiple sources for deposition here.

 Daskalio

-In 2007–2008, the same project identified and excavated a substantial Cycladic period settlement on the nearby island of Daskalio.
-A large area has been excavated, revealing a substantial building 16 metres long and 4 metres wide — the largest from this period in the Cyclades — within which was discovered the ‘Daskalio hoard’ comprising a chisel, an axe-adze and a shaft-hole axe of copper or bronze.
+In 2007–2008, the same project identified and excavated a substantial Cycladic period settlement on the nearby island of Daskalio that was once attached to Keros, but is now a tiny islet because of sea level rise.
+A large area has been excavated, revealing a substantial building 16 metres long and 4 metres wide — the largest from this period in the Cyclades — within which was discovered the 'Daskalio hoard' comprising a chisel, an axe-adze and a shaft-hole axe of copper or bronze.
 In addition to excavation, survey of the islet showed that most of its surface — a total of 7000 square meters — was occupied during the Early Bronze Age, making this the largest site in the Cyclades.
 Specialist studies for the geomorphology, geology, petrology, ceramic petrology, metallurgy and environmental aspects (botanical and faunal remains, phytoliths) ensued.

 In 2012, the activities at this site were dated 2750 to 2300 BC, which precedes any identified worship of gods in the Aegean.

-In 2018, excavations revealed the remains of massive terraced walls and giant gleaming structures on a tiny islet that was once attached to Keros.
-The structures were built using 1,000 tons of stone, turning the headland, which measures just 500 ft across, into a single, giant 'pyramid'.
-Beneath the pyramid, researchers found evidence of a complex drainage tunnels and traces of advanced metalworking.
+In 2018, excavations revealed the remains of massive terraced walls and giant gleaming structures on the islet.
+The structures were built using 1,000 tons of stone, turning the headland, which measures just 500 ft across, into a single, giant "step pyramid".
+Researchers found evidence of complex drainage tunnels and traces of advanced metalworking.
 The researchers say the remains make the island one of the most impressive archaeological sites of the Aegean Sea during the Early Bronze Age.
-The excavations show that the headland of Dhaskalio, which was once attached to Keros but is now a tiny islet because of sea level rise, was almost entirely covered by remarkable monuments.

-In 2019, archaeologists believe that ancient Greeks embarked on at least 3,500 maritime voyages to transport between 7,000 to 10,000 tonnes of white marble among islands, in order to construct the aforementioned pyramid.
+The excavations show that the headland of Dhaskalio was almost entirely covered by remarkable monuments.
+Archaeologists believe that ancient Greeks embarked on at least 3,500 maritime voyages to transport between 7,000 and 10,000 tonnes of white marble among islands, in order to construct the aforementioned pyramid.
+Researchers said that "[t]he island is naturally pyramid-shaped, but one should not refer to the island as a pyramid — a pyramid is a completely artificial construction."